-To install your code for Custom automatic fixups, Writing own checks or Writing addon and in Weblate:
+To install your code for Custom automatic fixups, Writing own checks or Writing addon in Weblate:

-- 1. Place the files in your Python module containing the Weblate customization (see Creating a Python module). - 2.
-Add its fully-qualified path to the Python class in the dedicated settings (WEBLATE\ADDONS, CHECK\LIST or AUTOFIX\LIST):
+- 1. Place the files into your Python module containing the Weblate customization (see Creating a Python module). - 2.
+Add its fully-qualified path to the Python class in the dedicated settings (WEBLATE_ADDONS, CHECK_LIST or AUTOFIX LIST):